ramapriyan912001/tp/docs/UserGuide.md

   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 * Except `findexpenses`, `findgroups`, `findcontacts`, parameters for other commands are case-sensitive.

+* Do note that the [Contact-related commands](#51-contacts-commands) and [Expense-related commands](#53-expense-commands) both use accept an index as an argument to identify which contact/expense to modify.
+On the other hand, [Group-related commands](#52-groups-commands) accept a unique group name as an argument.
+For the reasons behind this implementation, refer to our [FAQ](#4-faq)

 </div>